csr/wookieepedia-full-stack/README.md

 $ npm run test:e2e
 ```

-`node` must be installed on your computer for this to work, including the Playwright browser executables.
+`npm` (and therefore Node.js) must be installed on your computer for this to work, including the Playwright browser executables.
 The browsers can be installed with the following command:

 ```bash
 $ npx playwright install